Edward Owens (filmmaker): Style

 Owens' films can characterized by their painterly approach and personal feel.
-His films from 1966-1970 displayed growth within mastering a form.
+His films from 1966 to 1970 displayed growth within mastering a form.
 Originally inspired by Markopoulous' own style, Owens was able to create something within his own right.
 Owens' film are recognizable for their dramatic lighting and the use of superimposition and layering of images.
 His featurette Tomorrow's Promise (1967) tells a story of emptiness.
 Created when Owens was only 18 years old, it references Markopoulos's Twice a Man (1963).
 Owens' approach to lighting and layered images, as well as changes in orientation and color, convey Owens' version of his personal life.
 Owens' film Remembrance: A Portrait Study (1967) is a portrait of Owens' mother Mildered, and her friends Irene Collins and Nettie Thomas.
 Within the film, each person is personified through song.
 "Running Wild" by Marilyn Monroe accompanies Nettie, while "All Cried Out" by Dusty Springfield accompanies Mildred.
 Private Imaginings and Narrative Facts (1968–70) focuses more directly on Owens' mother, layering her image with those from magazines and other pop cultural sources.